tgvaughan/mess/README.md

 In compact mode the parameters are not named and the actual ESS values aren't listed, but ascii art is used to depict the health of each log.
-The lowest ESS in each log which is given on the right of the art.
+The lowest ESS in each log is given on the right of the art.
 ![img](https://github.com/tgvaughan/mess/wiki/images/mess2.png)

 See `mess -h` for usage instructions.